james-gould/PersonalBlog/all_collections/_posts/2025-15-08-NET-Aspire-Integration-Testing-Troubleshooting.md

 }
 ```

-The `IClassFixture<TestingFixture>` tells our class that we're an testing class, and exposes the `TestingFixture` to it.
+The `IClassFixture<TestingFixture>` tells our class that we're a testing class specifically, and exposes the `TestingFixture` to it.

 We're using the new [Primary Constructor](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/primary-constructors) syntax - which my eyes/brain still haven't gotten used to.